By Kate Cohen

 During your screening, a doctor or nurse will look over your skin, paying close attention to moles, birthmarks, discoloration, and any other signs of concern.

-The goal of a skin cancer screening is to find any cancer early, so it can be more easily treated.
+The goal of skin cancer screening is to find any cancer early so it can be more easily treated.

 Schedule your Next Skin Cancer Screening Today